mike-lischke/java2typescript/doc/features.md

 Usually, the message of an exception (unless explicitly specified in the converted code) is not what the JRE is using, especially for exceptions originating in native code (e.g. file APIs).

-The `Throwable` implementation parses the stacktrace in a TS error object to find the individual stack elements (`StackTraceElement`).
+The `Throwable` implementation parses the stacktrace in a TypeScript error object to find the individual stack elements (`StackTraceElement`).
 However, that's not exactly what is available in Java (but close).
-This class also helps to implement the semantic of suppressed exceptions, but because that's automatic in Java, though not in JS/TS, this works only in certain circumstances (namely try-with-resource statements, see next paragraph).
+This class also helps to implement the semantic of suppressed exceptions, but because that's automatic in Java, though not in JS/TS, this works only in certain circumstances (namely in try-with-resource statements, see next paragraph).
 To recap: exceptions thrown in a try block are not visible when the finally block also throws an exception.
 In Java the exceptions from the try block are added as suppressed exceptions to the exception thrown in the finally block.
-In TS these exceptions are lost.
+In TypeScript these "inner" exceptions are lost.

 Java 8 and higher support a construct which ensures that certain resources are automatically closed, regardless of errors.
 For this concept the try/catch/finally statement supports an additional expression between the `try` keyword and the opening curly brace.
 Any object that implements the `AutoCloseable` interface is automatically closed when the try block finished execution (with or w/o errors).
 To emulate this behavior additional try blocks are inserted, which handle exceptions in the same way as Java does.

 ## <a name="reflection">Reflection</a>

-Support of reflection is only done very rudimentary, as it requires help from the Java VM, which we don't have in TS and it's probably not a good idea to simulate that.
-An attempt is made to convert access to `getClass` in a class definition to an automatically generated method, which is however private and cannot be used by other classes.
-This is really only a workaround, which doesn't work well, so it might happen that this conversion is removed in the future.

-Expressions like `type.class` are converted to a creation call of the `java.lang.Class` class, which implements only a very small part of the `Class` API (and has not the exact same semantic like what's in Java).

-This all won't help much, so it's probably most of the time necessary to manually adjust such reflection code.
-Usually it's simpler in TS to write expressions like `if (t.getClass() === AClass.class)` as `if (t instanceof AClass)`, which cannot be generated automatically, because of the different levels at which each part of the source expression is handled.

-## <a name="system-properties">System Properties</a>

-System properties are supported just like in Java, and get their initial values from the current environment (either `navigator` or `os` and `process` Node JS modules).
-JVM, Java and JRE specific entries (see [java keys](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#getProperties()) are filled with arbitrary values, e.g. matching the supported Java version of the java2ts tool.
-Applications using such properties in generated code should replace the default values with something that matches the expected values.
+Reflection support is only rudimentary currently.
+All generated classes derive from `java.lang.Object` where some of the reflection support is located (`.class` getter and `.getClass()` method), but that's about it currently.
+Typescript also has some reflection support (list methods etc.), but that isn't used yet.

+Sometimes Java code checks the type of a class by comparing it like `if (t.getClass() === AClass.class)`.
+This is converted as is and will even work, but it's better (and feels more natural) to (manually) convert such expression to the usual `if (t instanceof AClass)` expression.

 ## <a name="others">Others</a>